Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 You need to ensure agents are well-trained to handle them.

-Proper and comprehensive training of agents will make sure that average handle time is reduced.
+Proper and comprehensive training of agents will make sure that the average handle time is reduced.

 Agents need to be well-versed with call center software, CRM, business tools, computer and headset, helpdesk, etc.